-- 3.1 Where the official receiver is not acting as trustee the creditors have the right to appoint a committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the bankruptcy and approve the trustee's fees.
-Creditors will be invited to form a committee when a decision is sought re the appointment of an IP as trustee by a decision procedure. - 3.2 The trustee must call the first meeting of the committee within 6 weeks of its establishment and subsequent meetings must be held either at dates agreed by the committee, or when a member of the committee asks for one, or when the trustee decides he needs to hold one.
+- 3.1 Where the official receiver is not acting as trustee, the creditors have the right to appoint a committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the bankruptcy and approve the trustee's fees.
+Creditors will be invited to form a committee when any decision of the creditors is sought. - 3.2 The trustee must call the first meeting of the committee within 6 weeks of its establishment and subsequent meetings must be held either at dates agreed by the committee, or when a member of the committee asks for one, or when the trustee decides they need to hold one.
 The trustee is required to report to the committee at least every 6 months on the progress of the bankruptcy, unless the committee directs otherwise.
 This provides an opportunity for the committee to monitor and discuss the progress of the insolvency and the level of the trustee's fees.